 Our company has thrived for more than three decades thanks to its philosophy of big-picture thinking.
 This has enabled Seisland to grow from a one-man subcontractor to a thriving team that includes highly skilled specialists with years or decades of experience.

 Big-picture thinking involves driving change within the company based on thinking ahead, anticipating market conditions and customer needs, asking if there is a better way of doing things, observing and then applying improved technologies, and looking for opportunities to develop in-house innovations that place Seisland at the head of its sector.
 It also involves making a long-term commitment to our staff and training them properly.

-Applying this approach over the past 30+ years has driven our investments in key technologies – such as GPS (and later GNSS), INS, GIS, Unmanned Aerial Systems and our industry-leading TriliGIS on-line information management system.
+Applying this approach over the past 30+ years has driven our investments in key technologies – such as GPS (and later GNSS), INS, GIS, Unmanned Aerial Systems.
 Big-picture thinking has prompted operating innovations such as creating field maps before sending in the surveyors.
 It also leads us to examine the full implications of a new technology, such as recognizing the potential for GPS to perform actual mapping, rather than just positioning points in the ground.
 And looking into the future with an attitude of prudence has helped us avoid adding too many field crews during boom periods, enabling us to weather the leaner periods.